-QCDs are tax-effective gift options
+Qualified Charitable Distributions are tax-effective gift options

-If you’re 70 ½ years old or better and looking for a tax-effective way to support our climate solutions work, you may consider making a Qualified Charitable Distribution (QCD) as part of your IRA withdrawal strategy.
+If you’re 70.5 years old or better and looking for a tax-effective way to support our climate solutions work, you may consider making a Qualified Charitable Distribution (QCD) as part of your IRA withdrawal strategy.
 A QCD is a direct transfer of funds from your IRA custodian, payable to a qualified 501(c)(3) organization.
 This means that QCDs must be made to tax-deductible Citizens’ Climate Education and cannot be made to Citizens’ Climate Lobby.

-If you want to learn more about making a Qualified Charitable Distribution, you can contact your IRA asset manager.
 You may also email our Development Team or call our home office at 619-437-7142 for more information.

 *As every financial situation is different, we recommend seeking advice from a financial advisor or professional about the implications of your gift.